Reversed halo sign (lungs)

 - fungal pneumonia

 - other infections

 - pulmonary infarction due to pulmonary thromboembolism

 - granulomatosis with polyangiitis (formerly known as Wegener granulomatosis)

 - pulmonary neoplasms

-- following radiation therapy and radiofrequency/microwave ablation of pulmonary malignancies
+- radiofrequency/microwave ablation of pulmonary malignancies

 In severely immunocompromised patients, the sign has been demonstrated as highly suggestive of early infection by an angioinvasive fungus.
 Suggesting the diagnosis might prove life-saving in patients with prolonged neutropenia or graft-vs-host disease 3,4.